usdot-fhwa-stol/carma-platform/docs/Contributing.md

  * Click on the fork button to start the forking process.
 With the repository forked, you’re ready to clone it so that you have a local working copy of the code base.

 #### Clone the Repository
+Then clone a local copy of this forked branch
 * You can alternatively copy the URL by using the green “Clone or download” button from your repository page that you just forked from the original repository page.
 * Once you click the button, you’ll be able to copy the URL by clicking the binder button next to the URL:

+#### Create a New Branch
+The number one rule is to put each piece of work on its own branch.